conan-io/conan-toolchains/conan_config/profiles/emsdk/README.md

 This repository includes the following profiles:
 - `wasm32`: WebAssembly 32-bit target (default).
 - `wasm64`: Experimental 64-bit WebAssembly target (for projects needing >4 GB dynamic memory).
-- `local`: Use your locally installed emsdk instead of the Conan-managed one.

 ⚠️ WASM64 caveats: